Harish-2502/CCC-Team-72/fission/README.md

   mv addobservations.zip ../
 )
 ```
+NOTE: the ZIP file must be relative to the directory the function is in; otherwise the package build will fail.
+To avoid this. always build the ZIP file from within the directory the function is in and then move it somewhere else
+to avoid a recursive ZIP file (see the shell commands above).

 Creation of a function with dependencies (this function depends on the ElasticSearch client package to add data to ElasticSearch):